mit-submit/submit-examples/FAQ.md

 “I want to say yes but am not 100% sure”
 Let’s try to do it, and if it doesn’t work, we can work on this to get it to work Should probably work but we should try this

-Does CVFMS have a local MIT server or global?
+### Does CVFMS have a local MIT server or global?
 These are both available
 Are WM allocated one per job, or is it possible that multiple jobs share the node One node can have multiple jobs run on it.
-Each job runs in its own area so they don’t interfere The subMIT Cluster (Zhangqier Wang)
+Each job runs in its own area so they don’t interfere

-You say there is a large data pool in hadoop.
-Can we freely access this and store data there?
+### Can we freely access the large hadoop storage space?

 The disk is harder to deal with than CPUs
 Can always use idle CPU but cannot remove data from existing disk If you want a lot of disk space, buy it